 Board games and card games are a great way to teach your child problem-solving skills.
 You can also teach them how to be a gracious winner and good sport when they lose.
 Make sure to praise them when they do well and encourage them during the game.

 From puzzles and Legos to erector sets (find more sets at StarWalkKids.com) and more, you can spend quality time with your child building something.
 This is an activity that helps teach your child how to follow directions and finish a project that you start.
 It’s also a fun activity to do together as you can talk and laugh throughout the building process.

 Listen to Music

 Sing along to a silly song or play rhythm instruments along with the music playing.
-You can even take out your keyboard or guitar and make music together.
+You can even take out your keyboard or sign up for guitar lessons and make music together.